-When you add a new stream profile for a fisheye camera, make sure that the format and resolution are supported for the selected view, see About capture modes on page 6.
+When you add a new stream profile for a fisheye camera, make sure that the format and resolution are supported for the selected view, see .

 Bitrate control

 Bitrate control helps you to manage the bandwidth consumption of your video stream.